 Asm.
-Ash Kalra has taken at least $1.5 million from the Labor sector since he was elected to the legislature.
-That represents 52% of his total campaign contributions.
+Ash Kalra has taken at least $15,550 from the Ideology/Single Issue sector since he was elected to the legislature.
+That represents 13% of his total campaign contributions.

 Experts and legislators say California’s bureaucratic hiring processes and below-market salaries are complicating its hiring efforts.